CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * CSC does not provide backups of the data stored in SD Connect.
 Therefore, we advise you to maintain **backups** of important datasets.

 !!!
 Note
+    Files uplaoded using Sd Connect after November 2,2022 show size as zero.This is a temporary solution, and we apologise for the inconvenience.
+Learn how to visualize the correct file size here.

+!!!
+Note
     SD Connect is unsuitable for data processing under the Act on the Secondary Use of Health and Social Data.
 Please check [SD Desktop for secondary use](./sd-desktop-audited.md) to learn about the precise requirements.